MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/external-tables-azurestorage-deltalake.md

 ## Examples

-### Creaet or alter a delta external table with an inferred schema
+### Create or alter a delta external table with an inferred schema

 In the following external table, the schema is automatically inferred from the latest delta table version.